kuhletcg/kuhletcg/_posts/2020-07-24-Mama-Thembi's-calc.md

 and division.

 ## Body
-For me it's wasn't easy to build that calculator.
+For me it's wasn't easy to build the calculator.
 The problem was that I had to use Javascript which wasn't easy.
-It's almost to me the week to build it but I able to do it with HTML and CSS.
+It's almost taken me a week to build it but I able to do it with HTML and CSS.
 But now everything is fine even Javascript.

 ### Conclusion